kaapstorm/pregnant_justice/src/05_news.rst

 the New York Chronicle, proudly proclaimed this morning; I don't read it either.
 But it is truly sickening.

-"Someone surgically implanted a man -- can we still use that word? -- a penised person -- a congressman to be specific, with a human fetus.
+"Someone surgically implanted a man---can we still use that word?---a penised person, a congressman to be specific, with a human fetus.
 They surgically impregnated him.
 Raped him, essentially.
 And now the woke lunatics on the left are heralding this as a victory for the rights of pregnant people.
 Or something.
 Who knows what's going through their scrambled minds?
 All I know is that they sentenced a baby to it's death, and they seriously endangered the life of a congressman.

 "That is not just murder and attempted murder.
 I don't think it's a